“Kavya, what is money?” I asked my twelve-year old daughter recently, as she was deeply engrossed in a book.

 Her answer stumped me, simply because I was not expecting it and in the way she said it.

 She said, “Papa, money is something that, if we don’t waste, can get us bigger and better things in the future.”

 “Wow!”
 I told her.
 “You deserve a hug for this.”

 How Kavya defined money may not be its perfect definition, but it effectively contains almost the entire essence of how we must handle it (money).

 It contains the importance of saving money by spending less money now, and letting the power of compounding grow that money so that we can maintain our purchasing power (and still have more money) in the future.

-I was especially amazed at her answer because the same child, till about two years back, thought that money came from the ATM, and that her father could get as much as she wanted to buy as many toys as she could set her eyes on.
+I was especially amazed at her answer because the same child, till about a few years ago, thought that money came from the ATM, and that her father could get as much as she wanted to buy as many toys as she could set her eyes on.
 That’s what most kids think these days.

 Anyways, since then, it hasn’t been an easy ride for me and my wife to get the right money ideas in her brain…but then who says parenting is easy?

 I don’t remember how many times I have told Kavya to change her clothes after coming from school, brush her teeth twice a day, do her homework before going to play, and do anything else for that matter.